OpenNTI/nti.app.products.courseware/docs/archiveformat.rst

 ---------------------

-``CourseAwardableCredit`` defines the type and amount of credit a user will be awarded upon succesfull completion of the course.
+``CourseAwardableCredit`` defines the type and amount of credit a user will be awarded upon successful completion of the course.

 .. list-table:: Interesting Fields
 	:header-rows: 1